What Are Objects?

 3. Object of a Preposition

-The object of a preposition is the noun or pronoun that usually (but not always) comes immediately after a preposition.
+The object of a preposition is a noun or pronoun that comes after a preposition and completes the prepositional phrase.
+For example:

-In this sentence, the noun 'salt' follows the preposition 'without.'
+In this sentence, the noun 'salt' is the object of the preposition 'without.'
 Together, they form a prepositional phrase.

 Lee lives in

-One way to find the indirect object is to rephrase the sentence with a prepositional phrase using to or for.
-If you do that, as in the examples below, the direct object usually comes first.
+One way to identify the indirect object is to rephrase the sentence using a prepositional phrase with 'to' or 'for'.
+In these rephrased sentences, the direct object typically comes before the indirect object.
+Compare the examples:

 |indirect + direct object||direct object + prepositional phrase with to/for|